CLNode: Curriculum Learning for Node Classification: Preliminaries

 \subsection{Curriculum Learning}

-\bookmark[dest=\HyperLocalCurrentHref, level=2]{3.3 Curriculum Learning} Curriculum learning alleviates the negative impact of difficult samples by using a curriculum to train the model.
-A curriculum is a sequence of training citeria $<Q_1,...,Q_t,\\...,Q_T>$ over $T$ training epochs.
-Each criterion $Q_t$ is a reweighting of the training set.
-The initial $Q_1$ consists of easier samples; as $t$ increases, the weights of difficult samples in $Q_t$ are gradually increased.
+Curriculum learning mitigates the detrimental effect of low-quality samples by using a curriculum to train the model.
+A curriculum is a sequence of training criteria $<Q_1, ..., Q_t,..., Q_T>$ over $T$ training epochs.
+Each criterion $Q_t$ is a training subset.
+The initial $Q_1$ consists of easier samples; as $t$ increases, more difficult samples are gradually introduced into $Q_t$.
 In essence, designing such a curriculum for node classification requires us to design a \textbf{difficulty measurer} and a \textbf{training scheduler}.
-Here, the difficulty measurer decides the difficulty of each node in the training set; subsequently, based on the difficulty, the training scheduler generates $Q_t$ at any training epoch $t$ to train the model.
+Here, the difficulty measurer estimates the difficulty of each training node; subsequently, based on the difficulty, the training scheduler generates $Q_t$ at any training epoch $t$ to train the model.